charliecalvert/CloudNotes/Assignments/AngularBasicUnitTests.md

 ## Step Three

-In this project we use Jasmine to compose a test suite called "Angular Basic Tests:"
+In this project we use Jasmine to compose a test suite called "Angular Basic Tests."
+We put code like the following in **test/spec/test.js**:

 ```javascript
 describe('Angular Basic Tests', function() {